View the 2022 ASRR conference agenda!

 5. Learn for Life Webinars: A strategy to recruit, retain, and provide professional development for adult students (Track 1)

-Presented by: Sarah Hellstrom, Associate Director of Graduate Programs and Corporate Recruitment, Shirley Bono, Assistant Dean of Academic and Enrollment Services, and Sandy Rodriguez, Marketing Communications Specialist, DePaul University
+Presented by: Patrizia Acerra, Assistant Director of Academic Advising, Shirley Bono, Assistant Dean of Academic and Enrollment Services, and Sandy Rodriguez, Marketing Communications Specialist, DePaul University

 In January 2021, DePaul University School of Continuing and Professional Studies (SCPS) launched the “Learn for Life Webinar Series.”
 This series of monthly, virtual webinars was originally designed to build awareness about SCPS, with the benefit of adding to the prospective student pipeline.
 The targeted webinars deliver faculty-led content intended to specifically promote one or more of the college’s non-credit certificate programs and workshops, undergraduate degrees or graduate degree programs.
 Webinars are facilitated by DePaul faculty or experts in the topic being presented.